 Why Pay for Search

 We'll let Google explain this (click to enlarge).
-This is the actual output from Google Bard AI tool (and it gets better).
+This is the actual output from Google Bard AI tool.

 By charging a nominal fee for searches, Kagi ensures that its search results are faster, more accurate, and completely respectful of user's privacy.